unclenachoduh/langDetect/README.md

 `python3 src/langDetect.py test`

-This will test both the Naïve Bayes and N-gram system and write the output to the `output/` directory.
+This will test both the Naïve Bayes and N-gram system and write the files located in the `output/` directory.

 ## Precision / Recall

 ### N-gram

-100% precision and recall. 🎉
+100% precision and recall on sample tests. 🎉

 ### Naïve Bayes